 When does the competition take place?

-Most of the competition preparation is undertaken during Term 2 with the judging to occur after Term 2 exams.
+Most of the competition preparation is undertaken during Term 2 with the judging to occur later in the year.

 How do I register?